dthain/basekernel/README.md

 After some initial boot messages, you will see the kernel shell prompt.
 This allows you to take some simple actions before running the first user level program.
-For example, read the boot messages to see which ata unit the cdrom is mounted on.
+For example, read the boot messages to see which atapi unit the cdrom is mounted on.
 Then, use the <tt>mount</tt> command to mount the cdrom filesystem on that unit:

 <pre>
-mount 2 cdrom
+mount atapi 2 cdrom
 </pre>

 Use the <tt>list</tt> command to examine the root directory:

 <pre>
-list
+list /
 </pre>

 And use the <tt>run</tt> command to run a program: